Destinmwest/Portfolio/DeeMail/ReflectiveSummary.md

 This assignment was the final project for CMPT 352: Computer Networks course

-The goal of this assignment was to create a protocol as a class that could then be followed by individual teams in order to write a chat server and a chat client that could then communicate with other team’s servers and clients.
+The goal of this assignment was to create a protocol as a class that could then be followed by individual teams in order to write a chat server and a chat client that could communicate with other team’s servers and clients.
 The client and server are written in Java and use socket programming.

 I chose this assignment because it afforded a peek under the hood, so to speak, of the protocols I use every day.
 It also felt very empowering to be able to create a protocol from scratch and then write software that could communicate with any other piece of software that also used the protocol.